yozepi/semantic-release-dotnet/README.md

   - Rebasing causes some weirdness because, when pulling from other semantic branches, the last check-in is usually the automated tag - which is marked with **[skip ci]**.
 This will keep your workflow from running.
   - When using *BREAKING CHANGE:* be sure you have at least one release that's pertinent to that build type first.
     Example: *BREAKING CHANGE:* will not work on the beta channel if there isn't a \*.\*.\*-beta.\* release first.
+- Although unit tests can be run within @semantic-release, It's better to run them in github action prior to running @semantic-release.
+This is because @semantic-release will analyze all the changes before running the tests.
+Which is a waste of time if the tests are going to fail anyway.

 [Change Log](CHANGELOG.md)